Jaspal Rana: Personal life

-His father, Narayan Singh Rana is a politician and his coach.
+His family belongs to the Garhwal region of Uttarakhand and is involved in sports and state politics.
+His father Narayan Singh Rana is a war veteran who became the first sports minister of the Uttarakhand in 2000.
 He has two siblings Sushma Singh (Rana), who is also the daughter-in-law of Rajnath Singh, an eminent BJP leader and Subhash Rana.
 Both his siblings are also accomplished shooters.
 He is married to Aarushie Verma, an environmentalist, interior designer and national level shooter in pistol & shotgun.